 Vadodara is one of the most prime cities in Gujarat, after Ahmedabad and Surat.
 Located on the banks of river Vishwamitri, it is the administrative headquarters of Vadodara District.
-Strategically located, it is well connected through both, railway and road.
+Strategically located, it is well connected to both, railway and road.

 Fondly referred to as the ‘Cultural Capital’, it owes its royalty and legacy of art to the Gaekwads, the then rulers of Vadodara.
-It is also one of the most leading education hubs of the country.
+It is also one of the most leading education hubs in the country.
 With leading schools and colleges, it shines at the educational front with the pioneering Maharaja Sayajirao University of Baroda.

 Known as the Gateway to the Golden Quadrilateral, Vadodara is connected to all major rail and road arteries joining Delhi and Mumbai with Ahmedabad.